Monkeypox

 Pennsylvania Department of Health’s Health Alert Network Advisories

-7/28/22, Revised Protocols Regarding the Use of Tecovirimat (TPOXX) for the Treatment of Monkeypox
+7/28/22 - Revised Protocols Regarding the Use of Tecovirimat (TPOXX) for the Treatment of Mpox

 For more information and assistance, the Delaware County Health Department Wellness Line is available 24 hours a day, 7 days a week.
 In addition to responding to phone calls, the Wellness Line also responds to email inquiries.